Glossary: Microsoft identity platform

 See How to sign in any Azure AD user using the multi-tenant application pattern for more details.

 A type of client application that is installed natively on a device.
-Since all code is executed on a device, it is considered a "public" client due to its inability to store credentials privately/confidentially.
-See OAuth2 client types and profiles for more details.
+Since all code is executed on a device, it's considered a "public" client due to its inability to store credentials privately/confidentially.
+See OAuth 2.0 client types and profiles for more details.

 They also surface during the consent process, giving the administrator or resource owner the opportunity to grant/deny the client access to resources in their tenant.

 Permission requests are configured on the API permissions page for an application in the Azure portal, by selecting the desired "Delegated Permissions" and "Application Permissions" (the latter requires membership in the Global Admin role).
 Because a public client can't securely maintain credentials, it can only request delegated permissions, while a confidential client has the ability to request both delegated and application permissions.
 The client's application object stores the declared permissions in its requiredResourceAccess property.

 A type of security token issued by an authorization server.
 Before an access token expires, a client application includes its associated refresh token when it requests a new access token from the authorization server.
 Refresh tokens are typically formatted as a JSON Web Token (JWT).

 Unlike access tokens, refresh tokens can be revoked.
 An authorization server denies any request from a client application that includes a refresh token that has been revoked.
 When the authorization server denies a request that includes a revoked refresh token, the client application loses the permission to access the resource server on behalf of the resource owner.